 In all events, and for first and extension rounds, the duration may be varied at the discretion of the Tournament Director and/or the Technical Officer.
-This will be announced publicly on the day of the tournament.

 While change of bout duration could occur at the start of any round (due to time constraints, for example) it is most likely that it will be for the whole tournament.
 All remaining competitors will be made aware of any changes.